Treating fluid in the abdomen

 - Infection around the tube or inside the abdomen (peritonitis)

 A nurse will teach you how to attach the drainage bottle safely and cleanly, so that you lower the risk of infection.
 You may need antibiotics if you have an infection.
 More rarely your doctor may remove the tube.

 A shunt is a tube that is totally inside your body.
 Your doctor may call it a peritoneo-venous shunt (pronounced pear-it-oh-nee-oh vee-nus).

 This drains fluid from the abdomen into a main blood vessel.
 It is more difficult to put this in than a PleurX tube.
 So you need to be fairly well to have this done.
 You may need a general anaesthetic and will have to stay in hospital for a couple of nights.
-We know from research that this type of shunt helps around 7 out of 10 people (70%).

 Your doctor may suggest that you take a water tablet (a diuretic, pronounced dye-yoo-ret-ik).
 This helps to stop fluid building up.
 But it will make you pass urine more often.
 We know from research that this helps in just under half of those who take it.